hung-doan/HowItWorkDotNetDependencyInjection/docs/what-is-dependency-injection.md

-### But I think the most important benefit of DJ is `Testable`.
+### But I think the most important benefit of DI is `Testable`.

-DJ will help you test your app much more easier.
+DI will help you test your app much more easier.

 ## There are three main styles of dependency injection: